 His only goal is to kill Peter and use those who he loves as bait.
 This is evident when he kidnaps Gwen Stacy at the circus and has her publicly held as a hostage for Spider-Man.
 Spider-Man comes and rescues Gwen and defeats Venom in the process.
 Venom returns to make good on his promise on killing Spider-Man.
 Spider-Man defeats him again, this time by shoving a cleanser antidote down his throat that weakens the alien, and Eddie is once again placed in prison.

-Spider-man (2002): When Jonah makes his first appearance in the film he's arguing with Joseph Robertson about the few pictures of Spider-man.
-Robertson replies the "Eddie" has been a week searching for him.
-This could refer either to Edward Leeds or to Eddie Brock.
+When Jonah makes his first appearance in the Spider-Man, he's arguing with Robbie Robertson about the lack of pictures of Spider-Man.
+Robertson replies that "Eddie" has spent all week searching for the hero.

 Eddie Brock in the Spider-Man 3 film is played by Topher Grace.
 Eddie is introduced when an accident takes place.
 Eddie snaps some pictures of Spider-Man coming to the rescue, then tells the hero that he is the new hire at the Daily Bugle.
 Peter Parker changes out of his costume and races to the newspaper, but Eddie is already there.
 Peter is undersold by Eddie (who has no problem working for less) and even is at risk to lose a staff position to the new guy.
 To get what he wants, J. Jonah Jameson has the two boys compete for the position.
 The contest: whomever can supply the first incriminating photo of Spider-Man gets the position.